-Before I get into it, if you haven't read the first part of this article you can read part 1 here.
+Before I get into part 2 of the problems with cavity wall insulation, if you haven't read the first part of this article you can read part 1 here.
 Which covers damp penetration into cavities and how this affects different types of insulation.

 The next of the cavity wall insulation problems I'm going to cover is:

-Coincidentally, this issue also tends to affect houses that have been retrofitted with blown in mineral fibre more than houses treated with EPS (expanded polystyrene) beads.
+Coincidentally, this issue also tends to affect houses that have been retrofitted with blown in fibre insulation such as mineral wool and fibreglass wool more than houses treated with EPS (expanded polystyrene) beads.

-Now think about how the mineral fibre is retrofitted.
+Now think about how the fibre insulation is installed.
 The installers drill lots of holes in the outside of the wall and blow in the mineral fibre until that section is full before moving on to the next hole.
-The difficulty is that all that fluffy insulation catches on all the sharp edges and you can end up with voids.
+The difficulty is that all that fluffy insulation catches on all the sharp edges within the cavity and you can end up with voids.

 Yes the insulation companies will drill more holes when fitting mineral wool when compared to installing EPS beads in order to try and minimise the risk of this happening but it does still happen.

-Alternatively, the more expensive option would be to have the mineral fibre insulation removed and then either leave it uninsulated or replace the cavity wall insulation with glued EPS beads.
+Alternatively, the more expensive option would be to have the mineral fibre insulation removed and then either leave it uninsulated or replace the cavity wall insulation with glued EPS beads or insulate internally or externally.

 EPS beads can also be poorly fitted.